-- Code of Administrative Liability in the Kyrgyz Republic (1998); - ❖ Act on Prevention and Combating Trafficking in Human Beings (2005); - Criminal Code (Art.
+- ✤ Act on Refugees (2002); - Act on Legal Status of Foreign Citizens in the Kyrgyz Republic (1993); - Code of Administrative Liability in the Kyrgyz Republic (1998); - Act on Prevention and Combating Trafficking in Human Beings (2005); - Criminal Code (Art.
 124) on Combating Trafficking in Human Beings.

 Currently, the main objectives of the state migration policy on labor migration include: harmonization of the national legislation with international regulations, development of bilateral cooperation with partner countries and multilateral cooperation within regional communities.
-Bilateral government agreements on labour migration were signed with Russia, Kazakhstan, and Korea.
+Bilateral government agreement on labor migration were signed, for example, with Russia, Kazakhstan, and Korea.
 Specifically, Kyrgyzstan concluded bilateral agreements with Russia and Kazakhstan on avoidance of double taxation.